How to Block Blue Light So You Can Restore Your Circadian Rhythm and Improve Your Sleepby Scott Jeffrey

 Change Your Pillow

-Counter-intuitively, these harder pillows help alleviate tension in your head and neck while you sleep.
+Counter-intuitively, these firmer pillows help alleviate tension in your head and neck while you sleep.

-They also keep your head cooler (no need to flip over your pillow anymore).
+They also keep your head cooler (less need to flip over your pillow anymore).

 Avoid Caffeine in the Evening

 Perhaps this goes without saying, but drinking caffeine in the evening will also disrupt your sleep cycle.